Getting Ready to Move to Wyoming

 It’s not unusual to have to rely on yourself in Wyoming – a sparse population encourages do-it-yourself spirit, and you might want to follow that philosophy and execute your move yourself.
 With proper planning and portioning out of packing duties, a rental truck, and a few friends, you can do the bulk of the work and be packed up and ready to go within weeks.

 If you’d rather spend more of that time enjoying your old neighborhood instead of knee-deep in brown boxes and tape, you could opt for a professional moving company, and that’s where SmartMove can help.
-Using SmartMove, you can compare the prices of moving companies to narrow down the most affordable.
+Using SmartMove's tools and resources, you can compare the prices of moving companies to narrow down the most affordable.
 After that, you only need to check their reviews and policies, get competitive estimates, and choose the one that’s right for you.
 Always get any agreement between yourself and the company in writing, especially the estimates, bill of lading, and final contracts.
 In the unlikely event of something going wrong – loss, breakage, or unexpected costs – you don’t want to be caught short.

 Investigate whether your company has a relocation stipend.
 A lot of employers have money set aside specifically for covering this type of move.
 It’s also worth looking into tax breaks, too, since moving across states can often mean a deductible on your return.
 Talk to an accountant before making assumptions, though.
 Wyoming has no income tax, and this might be different from your original state, which can affect things like tax breaks.